Cavorter/cavort/content/posts/2003-05-01-i-read-the-most-recent-michaels-minutes-from-lind.md

 - General

 ---
-I read the most recent <a href="http://www.lindows.com/lindows_michaelsminutes.php">Michael's Minutes</a> from <a href="http://www.lindows.com">Lindows.com</a> this morning.
+I read the most recent [Michael's Minutes](http://www.lindows.com/lindows_michaelsminutes.php) from [Lindows.com](http://www.lindows.com) this morning.
 What a complete load of tripe.
 I have now unsubscribed from all of their mailings, and when I got the cancellation confirmation it mentioned that if I was unsubscribing because I was dissatisfied I should send them some feedback.
 So I did:

 > The cancellation confirmation message that was sent after I had removed my address from your mailing lists suggested that if I was unsubing because I was dissatisfied I should send a message here.